Lisa Conway: L CON

 Conway performs as L CON both alone and with a band that includes Andrew Collins, Jordan Howard and Karen Ng.
 She began releasing music under the moniker in 2012 with the six-song EP The Ballad Project, which she wrote, arranged, orchestrated and co-produced the contributions of 20 musicians.
 It was followed a year later by The Ballads Reimagined, an electronic reinterpretation of the album with two new songs.
 Released by Daps Records, the EP was recorded by Conway while living in Toronto and mixed by Ohbijou bass player Heather Kirby.

 L CON's 2016 release Moon Milk was based on Italo Calvino's 1965 science fiction short-story collection Cosmicomics.
 Each of the album's songs is inspired by and named after one of the stories in the collection.
 They were written during a three week residency in Sackville, New Brunswick, during the summer of 2013.
 Conway's third album as L CON, Insecurities in Being, was released on May 25, 2018.
 Writing for Now, reviewer Mark Streeter noted the refinement Conway brought to her work, explaining that the release was "recorded like a rock record but treated and mixed with pop sensibilities [...] full of intricate arrangements and careful playing".

+The Isolator was released in 2023 on Idée Fixe Records.
+Featuring contributions by Cedric Noel, Karen Ng and Isla Craig, writing for the album began during the COVID-19 pandemic at Conway's studio in Guelph, Ontario.